VPDC

 • Adults who are unvaccinated or have an incomplete vaccination history should receive the remaining doses of IPV (1, 2, or 3 doses) to complete a 3-dose primary series.
 Unless there are specific reasons to believe they were not vaccinated, most adults who were born and raised in the United States after 1954 can assume they were vaccinated against polio as children.

-For more information on polio vaccine recommendations for adults, see Advisory Committee on Immunization Practices.
+For more information on polio vaccine recommendations for adults, see the American Academy of Family Physicians' Adults 19 and Older Immunization Schedule.

 • Travelers going to countries where polio is epidemic or endemic.